CivicaDigital/NodeJsDojo/README.md

 ## Caching modules

-After files are resolved during the require process, Node then wraps the module into a wrapper function as discussed earlier and executes the code.
+After files are resolved during the require process, Node then wraps the module into a wrapper function as [mentioned earlier](#wrapping-modules) and executes the code.
 The final step of this process is for Node to cache the module so that it does not need to be reloaded repeatedly whenever it is needed.
 Create the following JavaScript files in the same folder to explore this concept further:

 ```javascript
 // main.js